dimitrismistriotis/dimitrismistriotis.github.io/_posts/2017-01-07-deploy_rails.md

 source ~/.bash_profile
 ```

-And time to get our preferred version of Ruby:
+And time to get our preferred version of Ruby (this was the one that the
+project to be deployed was using at the time):

 ```
 rbenv install -v 2.3.1